 Combine a day sail and night cruise on a stunning yacht with onboard BBQ in nearby Altea.
 It’s an unforgettable experience > Check availability now.

-Probably the most famous cabaret on the Costa Blanca you’ll find flamenco dancers, gymnasts, trapeze artist and lots and lots of sequins.
+Probably the most famous cabaret on the Costa Blanca is at the Benidorm Palace.
+You’ll find flamenco dancers, gymnasts, trapeze artist and lots and lots of sequins.
 There are also singers, comedians and magicians, a laser show and dancing.

 Go to the Benidorm Circus